ceramic-mug/JOSH-FARM-PROJECT-2019/README.md

 ```

 If you have Python and the necessary modules properly installed, the process should complete and the [above output folder](#folder-after-running) will be produced, allowing you to see how everything works.

+#### Notes

+- For any farm, for any date's NDVI or RGB full mosaic output, you must have the other for [geoProcessing.py](./drone/geoProcessing.py) to run.
+In other words, if in "PU" I have "PU_NDVI_2019_07_16.tif" then I **MUST** also have "PU_RGB_2019_07_16.tif" (or vice-versus).
+Otherwise the program will throw an error.
+  - **Workaround** If all you want to do is the NDVI processing: in [geoProcessing.py](./drone/geoProcessing.py), edit out the parts in the main method (bottom of file) that throw an exception for the rgb_r list length being less than 1, and then in the function "allTheThings()" comment out the ones pertaining to RGB.
+- For any farm, you **MUST** have an AOI file in the "AOI" folder
+  - All farm names for the same farm must be identical.
+  - **If you do multiple flights for different sections of the same farm**:
+    - Treat these different flights as if they're different farms.
+For example, in 2019 we used "CG_Tom" and "CG_ZSC" to refer to Cherry Grove Tomato flights and Cherry Grove Zucchini and Swiss Chard flights respectively.
+- I know this is complicated.
+If you have any specific use questions, feel free to email me at jeastman@princeton.edu and I'll walk you through it.

 ## ARABLE